 Using this advanced 3D solid-modeling CAD software, our highly-skilled design team uses years of experience to create high-quality progressive and automated transfer dies necessary to transform a simple metal strip into a complex finished component.
 We perform complicated processes, including punching, coining and bending a large variety of unique metals, to produce the most efficient solution.
 Working with the latest CNC machining centers, CNC wire EDM, grinding and high-speed milling technologies, Meier’s dedicated toolmakers convert the tool design into an automated production die.
 Our experience allows us to mitigate issues of quality control, high-volume application and material research that have been barriers to profitable stamping operations.
 In addition, our tool evaluations eliminate the traditional clearance difficulties that other stamping manufacturers face when integrating close proximity features.

-The work does not stop there.
-Once the automated production die is ready, it undergoes rigorous de-bug and testing procedures to assure the component produced meets your dimensional and performance requirements.
-It is then subjected to our qualification and validation procedures, designed to demonstrate capability and repeatability, assuring that once the tool is transitioned to manufacturing, it will produce high-quality components for the life of your product.
+Once the automated production die is ready, it undergoes rigorous de-bug and testing procedures to guarantee the component produced meets your dimensional and performance requirements.
+Our qualification and validation procedures, designed to demonstrate capability and repeatability, assure that once the tool is transitioned to manufacturing, it will produce high-quality components for the life of your product.

-Meier’s Project Managers, use a formal project management process to make sure every program is well structured and closely monitored for on-time and on-budget performance.
-However, a project is more than just a plan, it also requires the right resources to turn the plan into action.
-With an eye toward lean project manufacturing, our designers, engineers, quality and manufacturing personnel know what it takes to deliver high-quality stamped metal components.
+Meier’s project managers use a formal process to make sure every program is well structured and closely monitored for on-time and on-budget performance.
+However, a project is more than just a plan; it requires the right resources to turn the plan into action.
+With an eye toward lean project manufacturing, our designers, engineers, and quality and manufacturing personnel know what it takes to deliver high-quality stamped metal components.

 Identifying Critical Milestones Makes All the Difference

 Every project requires a defined set of carefully orchestrated activities and resources.
-At the initiation of every project, our Project Manager will work with your team to define the project deliverables, expectations and tasks required to meet the required outcome.
-A detailed plan will be developed linking tasks, resources and responsibilities with a timeline of critical milestones.
-Through continuous monitoring and review, the Project Manager will anticipate issues that could impact the project, thus eliminating missed deadlines and surprises that can derail a timeline.
+At the initiation of every project, a project manager will work with your team to define the project deliverables, expectations and tasks necessary to meet the required outcome.
+We will develop a detailed plan linking tasks, resources and responsibilities with a timeline outlining critical milestones.
+Through continuous monitoring and review, the project manager will anticipate issues that could impact the project, thus eliminating missed deadlines and surprises that can derail a timeline.

 The only aspect of Meier that may be more dynamic than our manufacturing protocols are our project managers.
 They anticipate roadblocks and work to steer your team toward the most viable options.
-Throughout the project, our Project Manager will provide frequent and accurate communication to your team via email, phone or conference calls as requested.
-More important, each member of your team will have a dedicated go-to professional to answer your questions, update your project status and help you stay on target.
+Throughout the project, a project manager will provide frequent and accurate communication to your team via email, phone or conference calls as requested.
+More importantly, each member of your team will have a dedicated go-to professional to answer your questions, update your project status and help you stay on target.
 From start to finish, your project will be handled efficiently with a focus on budget, and uncompromising quality, while clear, concise information will guide your team to and project toward your goals.

 Design for Manufacturability (DFM) Review

-The DFM review provides a detailed review and discussion of your designs and tolerances to ensure that products can be manufactured at a reasonable cost.
+The DFM is a review and discussion of your designs and tolerances to ensure that products can be manufactured at a reasonable cost.
 The review also guarantees that a stable manufacturing process is feasible and meets your quality requirements.
 As capabilities rapidly increase, the DFM model allows us to quickly adapt cutting-edge engineering and stamping protocols, providing the most up-to-date manufacturing techniques that cut end-product discrepancies.
 This detail-focused DFM review, creates an end product that is also well positioned for Design for Assembly (DFA) and the overarching Design for Inspection approach.

 Tooling Qualification and Release to Manufacturing

 This is a critical phase of any project to make sure that the tooling is capable and robust enough to meet the demands and rigors of manufacturing.
-Using a variety of standard techniques like FAI, PPAP or a full validation OQ and PQ required by our medical device customers, our Tool Qualification Process (TQT) assures that your parts will be consistent from run to run and will maintain the high quality that you expect throughout the product lifecycle.
+Using a variety of standard techniques like FAI, Product Part Approval Process (PPAP), or a full validation OQ and PQ required by our medical device customers, our Tool Qualification Process (TQT) assures that your parts will be consistent from run to run and will maintain the high-quality that you expect throughout the product lifecycle.
 Throughout the subtractive manufacturing process these evaluations provide the best possible quality within the high-tolerance requirements on a feature-by-feature basis.

 As part of our culture of continuous improvement, every project undergoes an objective and critical review against the planned timeline, resources, budget and any other issues that may have impacted the plan.
 These “lessons learned” provide Meier with an important and valuable opportunity to apply our experience and take any necessary measures to enhance and improve our planning and performance on future projects.